 You can automate appropriate actions for those enquiries and gain useful insights into your prospects behaviour.
 But what should you be looking for?
 What knowledge about your target buyers will give you an edge.
 What do you need to know?

-Here are seven brand management insights that will set you apart in a B2B world.1.
+Here are seven brand positioning insights that will set you apart in a B2B world.1.
 Where is your audience?

 In the days before computers, there was only one primary way to reach a prospect directly (that is not through a third party like advertising in the press, on TV or radio).
 And that was by sending some form of printed material to their physical address.
 It was expensive, often not well-targeted, potentially annoying to the recipient and could easily be ignored – but it was all you had.